 While paint color on your walls cannot physically change the size of a room, it can dramatically change how you perceive the size of a room.
 It’s true, the color of a room can actually play tricks on you to make you feel like the room is bigger, smaller, wider, taller, etc. There are a lot of factors to consider when choosing the right paint color for a particular space.
-The experts at Nolan Painting are here to give you some interior painting tips so that you can choose the colors that make the most sense for your space!
+The experts at Nolan Painting are here to give you some home interior paint ideas so that you can choose the colors that make the most sense for your space!

 A lot of people wonder how they can make a room look bigger.
 The short answer is to paint it a light color, particularly white.
 Additionally, paint the walls and trim the exact same color.
 If you have dark floors, that’s ok!
 Add a light area rug to the space.
 The dark floors can be a nice contrast to the lighter walls and, as long as you have light accents, you will still be creating the illusion of a more spacious room.

 To make the ceiling height in a room feel taller than it actually is, go with a light (tone of white) on the ceiling and medium to darker colors on the walls.
-Since dark colors make your eyes recede, the light colored ceiling naturally draws your eyes up.
+Since dark colors make your eyes recede, the light-colored ceiling naturally draws your eyes up.

-Want to make a space feel more intimate?
+Want to make space feel more intimate?
 Here’s a pro tip: paint the ceiling and one wall in a light tone and the rest of the walls another color that is darker.
 It doesn’t have to be too much darker than the accent wall, but by making three of the four walls another color, you will create the effect that the room is giving you a “hug”.

 Interested in making a room feel smaller?
 This could be an issue in a really large room or a room that is far too bright.
 To create a “cave-like” effect, paint the whole room, (including the ceiling), the same color.
 The darker the better!
 This effect is great for libraries.